alt-romes/linear-core/popl_response.md

 The key ideas that make Linear Core work are:
 1. Usage environments (Section 3.3)
 2. Distinct treatment of case scrutinees in WHNF (Section 3.6.1)
-3. Proof irrelevant and tagged resources (Section 3.6.2 and 3.6.3)
+3. Proof irrelevant and tagged resources (Sections 3.6.2 and 3.6.3)

 (1) Encodes the idea that lazy bindings do not consume resources upon definition, but rather when the bound variables themselves are consumed.
 Consuming a variable with usage environment Delta equates to consuming the variables in Delta.
 (2) Case expressions in WHNF may capture ambient linear resources, but these resources can be safely used in branches since the case will not further evaluate its scrutinee.
 On the other hand, a case on a non-WHNF expression must be treated more conservatively.
 (3) Irrelevant resources make existing bindings unusable while forcing the use of others.
-Namely, non-whnf scrutinee binders can no longer be used in the alternative, while the pattern variables or the case binder must necessarily be used.
+Namely, linear resources occurring in non-WHNF case scrutinees can no longer be used in the alternative, while the pattern variables or the case binder must necessarily be used.
 Tagged resources follow the observation that some variables must be used jointly or not at all.

-The usage environment idea was present in the unpublished Linear MiniCore draft (J. Bernardy et al. 2020), but was sketched for non-recursive lets only.
-Points (2) and (3) above are specific to our work, although irrelevant resources have some similarities with other works (e.g. values with 0 multiplicity in Quantitative Type Theory, proof irrelevance in modal type theory), as do tagged resources (i.e. fractional permissions in separation logic).
+The usage environment idea was present in the unpublished Linear MiniCore draft (J. Bernardy et al. 2020), but was sketched for non-recursive lets only (as reported in Section 6).
+Points (2) and (3) above are specific to our work, although irrelevant resources have some similarities with other works (e.g. values with 0 multiplicity (Brady 2021), or proof irrelevance in type theory), as do tagged resources (i.e. fractional permissions in separation logic (Boyland 2003)).
+Our discussion of these similarities is mentioned throughout the paper.
+We will revise the related work section accordingly to refer to these works in a more cohesive form.

 ### (c) Semantic notion of linearity